Scotch101Tape/micronet/README.md

 # Installation

-## Mbed OS 2
+## Online compiler

-The library hosted on Mbed can be found [here](https://os.mbed.com/users/scotch101tape/code/micronet/).
-This can be easily added to the online compiler.
+The library hosted through Mbed can be found [here](https://os.mbed.com/users/scotch101tape/code/micronet/).
+The project using the library must also have [microbit](https://os.mbed.com/teams/Lancaster-University/code/microbit/) (the microbit library) imported.
+These can be easily added to the online compiler through the import function.